Monday, July 18, 2016

 That summer Harry and Eliza summered in Saratoga, New York.
 While there, on August 27, Harry died of consumption.
 The Tribune remarked “and Miss Partridge was with him at the end.”

 Henry Hall Ward left nearly everything to the woman he had so long loved—including the Bond Street mansion.
-The New-York Tribune reported “The house contained many valuable paintings, including a lot of Anna [sic] Hall’s work, and the cellar was stocked with wines of great age and value…He bequeathed to her outright all the paintings and much of his other personal property.”
+The New-York Tribune reported, “The house contained many valuable paintings, including a lot of Anna [sic] Hall’s work, and the cellar was stocked with wines of great age and value…He bequeathed to her outright all the paintings and much of his other personal property.”
 Included in his “other personal property” were two former Ward family homes, Nos.
 8 and 36 Bond Street.

-The Sun later wrote “Miss Partridge was well-nigh broken hearted at the death of her lover.”
-She did not move into No. 23 Bond Street, remaining instead in her house at No. 38 West 37th Street.
+The Sun later wrote, “Miss Partridge was well-nigh broken hearted at the death of her lover.”
+She did not move into 23 Bond Street, remaining instead in her house at 38 West 37th Street.
 But like a scene from Dickens’s Great Expectations, she retained Harry’s valet and his housekeeper, “instructing them to see that each room was dusted daily, and to keep everything as much as possible in the shape in which it had been left.”
 She demanded that “no stranger should ever cross the threshold.”

-In 1900 historian William Smith Pelletreau commented in his Early New York Houses, “Since then, years have passed, but the house in Bond street remains as it was.
+In 1900, historian William Smith Pelletreau commented in his Early New York Houses, “Since then, years have passed, but the house in Bond street remains as it was.
 The windows are never opened and no mortal enters the long closed doors, everything has a deserted and decaying look, and even the large door plate has grown so tarnished that it is with difficulty that one can read the name of its old time owner, Henry Ward.
 Doubtless while she lives it will remain the same and only at her death will the gloomy portals be opened.”

 Pelletreau’s prophesy could not have been more accurate.
 There were only two changes to the house.
 The New-York Tribune recalled on September 21, 1902 that as old houses on the block were being demolished for modern business buildings, “the walls of the old residence were so shaken that Miss Partridge had all the paintings removed to her own house.
 The wine was taken out of the cellar, as the old negro [Henry’s former valet] had died under circumstances that seemed to warrant a suspicion that he had been sampling some of the rare vintages.”

 Eliza Ann Partridge rented the other Bond Street houses for business purposes and lived comfortably in her 37th Street home.
 She was considered eccentric by New York society and the public in general.
 But, unfazed by stares on the street, she forged on.
-The Tribune noted “She was an indefatigable pedestrian and was much in the open air.”
+The New-York Tribune noted, “She was an indefatigable pedestrian and was much in the open air.”

 On Friday morning, September 19, 1902 Eliza died at the age of 89.
-Two days later the New-York Tribune wrote “With the death of Miss Eliza Ann Partridge, which occurred on Friday morning, at her home, No. 38 West Thirty-seventh st., there ended a romance which dated back half a century.”
-The writer said “Miss Partridge seemed to live almost entirely in the past.
+Two days later, the New-York Tribune wrote, “With the death of Miss Eliza Ann Partridge, which occurred on Friday morning, at her home, No. 38 West Thirty-seventh st., there ended a romance which dated back half a century.”
+The writer said, “Miss Partridge seemed to live almost entirely in the past.
 She even did not seem to grow old.
 Up to the day of her death she could see and hear as well as ever; her teeth and hair were in perfect preservation, and her skin was without a wrinkle.”

 Eliza Ann Partridge’s substantial estate went mostly to her extended family, $30,000, for instance, going to her nephew John Partridge Jepson along with her “pictures, books, statuary, wine and household effects.”
 She was generous to her household staff, leaving $2,000 to her chambermaid, Mary Walsh; and $1,000 each to her cook Julia Walsh and her laundress Margaret Hennessy.
 Her housekeeper, Mrs. Smith received $100 and her butler, James Campion, $500.
 (Campion’s inheritance would equal more than $14,000 in 2016.)